 This course is an advanced tax writing and research seminar that emphasizes the development of students' critical thinking, writing, and research skills.
 The course will also emphasize the importance of proper citation of tax authorities discovered in tax research.
 Students will apply techniques required for the adequate reporting of research results in graded assignments.
+Prerequisite(s): TAX 5100

-TAX 5200 - Tax Accounting (3 credits)
+TAX 5200 - TAX ACCOUNTING (3 credits)